-Following the alignment of Governance with ERGO Group Standards, mostly all relevant Company's Policies were updated throughout 2019 and remaining updates were still ongoing in 2020.
+Following the alignment of Governance with ERGO Group Standards, mostly all relevant Company's Policies were updated throughout 2019, 2020 and 2021.

 TRAININGS

 Consistent training is carried out at the Company.
 Since 2018, trainings have been digitalised as elearnings which are easier to handle for all-staff trainings and for tracking of participant lists in the annual training cycle.